JohannesBorgqvist/symmetry_based_model_selsection_carcinogenesis/README.md

 *source activate symmetry_based_model_selection*<br>
 and to deactivate the environment type
 *conda deactivate*<br>
+I had some issues with installing R using anaconda on my personal laptop, but it worked on my work computer.
+A piece of advice that I saw somewhere was that if there are any issues with conflicting versions of various packages, then it is always good to update anaconda.
+This is done in the following way:<br>
+*conda update --all*<br>

+To see the versions of all packages used in this project, please see the file called "*symmetry\_based\_model\_selection.yaml*".

 ## Running the scripts
 In an ubuntu terminal, the python scripts are executed as follows:<br>
 *python [scriptname].py*<br>